 Congratulations, you can now add emails to Notion with an executive summary provided by your AI asistent.

-Step 8: Create the individual tasks in Notion
+Step 8: Create the Individual Tasks in Notion

 Now onto the last step, adding the individual tasks to Notion.